DarrenRM/noita-helper/data/context.md

     - Prerequisites: Must have Stone
     - Notes: **Book S_C** and **Book S_D** reference bringing to Sun locations
     - Hint to find next step: Fire has tempered it.
 Now ascend far above, where the original sun once touched this earth.
     - Hint to find book: Where machines hum with power, words were spoken of where sun first shone.
-Remember what was written. ([See: Books → Notes on Grand Alchemy (Book S_C)](../noita-data.md#notes-on-grand-alchemy-sun-quest-books) - "...Once the Seed has been awakened, it must be brought to the place where the Sun first shone upon the Earth, to be bathed in the light of the original Sun...")
+Remember what was written. ( - "...Once the Seed has been awakened, it must be brought to the place where the Sun first shone upon the Earth, to be bathed in the light of the original Sun...")

 18. **Bring Stone to Original Sun Location**
-    - Location: Moon (259, -25847) - Original Sun location [See: Structures → Sun/Moon]
-    - Difficulty: Extreme - Requires reaching Moon
+    - Location: Moon (259, -25847) - Original Sun location    - Difficulty: Extreme - Requires reaching Moon
     - Prerequisites: Must have Stone, Moon Radar helpful
-    - Notes: **Book S_C** states: "place where the Sun first shone upon the Earth" [See: Books → Notes on Grand Alchemy (Book S_C)]
-    - Hint to find next step: Bathed in original light.
+    - Notes: **Book S_C** states: "place where the Sun first shone upon the Earth"    - Hint to find next step: Bathed in original light.
 Now descend to deepest depths, where the new sun waits to rise.
     - Hint to find book: Within the vault where treasure sleeps, words were spoken of where new sun rises.
-Remember what was written. ([See: Books → Notes on Grand Alchemy (Book S_D)](../noita-data.md#notes-on-grand-alchemy-sun-quest-books) - "...The Seed, now imbued with the power of the original Sun, must be taken to the place where the new Sun shall rise, to be bathed in the light of the new dawn...")
+Remember what was written. ( - "...The Seed, now imbued with the power of the original Sun, must be taken to the place where the new Sun shall rise, to be bathed in the light of the new dawn...")

 19. **Bring Stone to New Sun Location**
-    - Location: Dark Moon (261, 37764) - New Sun location [See: Structures → Dark Sun/Dark Moon]
-    - Difficulty: Extreme - Requires reaching Dark Moon
+    - Location: Dark Moon (261, 37764) - New Sun location    - Difficulty: Extreme - Requires reaching Dark Moon
     - Prerequisites: Must have brought Stone to original Sun
-    - Notes: **Book S_D** states: "place where the new Sun shall rise" [See: Books → Notes on Grand Alchemy (Book S_D)]
-    - Hint to find next step: Two lights have touched it.
+    - Notes: **Book S_D** states: "place where the new Sun shall rise"    - Hint to find next step: Two lights have touched it.
 The final lesson awaits - return to where you first found the sleeping seed.

 ### Phase 7: Completion